Money Market Account vs Money Market Fund: What’s the Difference?

 Money market accounts and money market funds may sound like the same thing, but the former is actually a savings account, while the latter is a kind of investment.
 It’s not a matter of one being better than another; they are simply different financial products, and each can play an important role in a person’s money management.

-Here, learn more about them, including:
+Here, learn more about the uses and benefits of each.

 What Is a Money Market Account?